blakestone95/AshkeepersRestWebsite/README.md

 The development build is the default configuration.
 To run the project, do the following:

-1. Enter the bash shell of the api container with `docker-compose exec api bash`
+1. Enter the bash shell of the api container with `docker-compose exec client bash`
 1. Move to the front end directory with `cd client`
 1. Run `npm start` to run webpack dev server
 1. Access the dev site on [http://localhost:8000](http://localhost:8000) (rather than port 8080)